pinecone-wreath-diy-featured-image

 second-row-almost-finished

 Apply a dot of hot glue to the base of a nut.
-Carefully add the nut into the open spaces between the pine cones, pressing it gently to set on the wreath.
+Carefully add the nut into the open spaces between the pinecones, and hold to set.

 Continue this around the entire wreath to fill in any open spaces for a beautiful wreath.
 Feel free to experiment with adding different nuts.